MattFiler/OpenCAGE/README.md

 This is a live project and something I'm developing in my free time.
 Certain things may be unfinished or temperamental.
 Any in-development sections of the tools will always be labelled as such!

+There are a number of new features currently in the pipeline that will be available soon - stay tuned.

 ## Setting up the tools

 Assuming you already have Alien: Isolation installed...